MicrosoftDocs/dynamics365-guidance/guidance/business-processes/project-to-profit-govern-projects-overview.md

 ## Govern projects benefits

-Many key benefits can be used to monitor and measure the success of implementing technology to support the *govern projects* business process area.
+There are many key benefits that can be used to monitor and measure the success of implementing technology to support the *govern projects* business process area.
 The following sections outline the key benefits that an organization might monitor and measure for *govern projects*.

 ### Make it easier for finance to manage project accounting